kailiuub/FlaskBlog/README.md

 This app is packaged by setuptools to allow for the installation in the local client's machine.

+Before use, choose virtualenv or root environment to install flask package:
+	pip install -r /path/to/requirements.txt or      conda install flask

 How to use it
 1. edit the configuration (config) in the flaskr.py file or export an FLASKR_SETTINGS environment variable